Backup, restore, and disaster recovery

+Microsoft’s preferred architecture for Exchange Server 2013 leverages a concept known as Exchange Native Data Protection.
+Exchange Native Data Protection relies on built-in Exchange features to protect your mailbox data, without the use of backups (although you can still use those features and make backups).
 Exchange 2013 includes several new features and core changes that, when deployed and configured correctly, can provide native data protection that eliminates the need to make traditional backups of your data.
 Using the high availability features built into Exchange 2013 to minimize downtime and data loss in the event of a disaster can also reduce the total cost of ownership of the messaging system.
-By combining these features with other built-in features, such as Legal Hold, organizations can reduce or eliminate their dependency on traditional point-in-time backups and reduce the associated costs.
+By combining these features with other built-in features, such as Legal Hold, you can reduce or eliminate your use of traditional point-in-time backups and reduce the associated costs.

 In addition to determining whether Exchange 2013 enables you to move away from traditional point-in-time backups, we recommend that you evaluate the cost of your current backup infrastructure.
 Consider the cost of end-user downtime and data loss when attempting to recover from a disaster using your existing backup infrastructure.
 Also, include hardware, installation, and license costs, as well as the management cost associated with recovering data and maintaining the backups.
 Depending on the requirements of your organization, it's quite likely that a pure Exchange 2013 environment with at least three mailbox database copies will provide lower total cost of ownership than one with backups.